BSd3v/dash-chart-editor/CONTRIBUTING.md

    ```

 7. [Open a Pull Request](https://help.github.com/articles/about-pull-requests/)
-   with a clear title and description against the `main` branch.
+   with a clear title and description against the `dev` branch.

 ------------
 ------------